EricStratton/LocalBusinessLookup.Solution/README.md

 **_If you want to access the Client user interface you will need to keep both the Client and API programs running simultaneously.
 Alternatively, you can view and access the API endpoints through Swagger._**

+### Swagger:

+- Swagger provides custom documentation on an API's endpoints
+- To view documentation on this API, follow the steps above under the heading `Terminal:` until the end of **_API Program_** section
+- This will insure that your are running the API program
+- In your preferred internet browser, enter the url: http://localhost:5000/swagger/v1/swagger.json to view raw documentation
+- Enter http://localhost:5000/swagger/index.html to access the Swagger UI where you will be able to take advantage of full CRUD operations without running the Client-side program

+**_Swagger is supported using the Swashbuckle package reference_**

 ### Import Database using Entity Framework Core

 - Navigate to `LocalBusinessApi` directory in your terminal